UniFormal/uniformal.github.io/doc/setup/jedit.md

 ### Installation

-1. Install jEdit, for example from [http://www.jedit.org/](http://www.jedit.org/) and run it at least once, so its config folder will be created.
+1. Install jEdit, for example from [http://www.jedit.org/](http://www.jedit.org/) and run it at least once, so its config folder will be created (for setting up MMT).
 2. Using the jEdit plugin manager, install (at least) the following plugins
   * ErrorList
   * Console